benjaminspak/301-Days-Of-Code/log.md

 learnt about finding Current date and time on Servlet made a simple calculator using java servlet generating number between a given range in javascript

+### Day 104/301: 24th April 2020
+Learnt about some concepts in Html and css
+Stuck with SMTP server in Linux

+### Day 105/301: 25th April 2020
+Learnt about parseInt and praseInt radix in JavaScript Learnt about conditional operator in javaScript